qingsongedu/Awesome-SSL4TS/README.md

 ## Category of Self-Supervised Learning for Time Series

 ### Generative-based Methods on SSL4TS

+In this category, the pretext task is to generate the expected data based on a given view of the data.
+In the context of time series modeling, the commonly used pretext tasks include using the past series to forecast the future windows or specific time stamps, using the encoder and decoder to reconstruct the input, and forecasting the unseen part of the masked time series.
+This section sorts out the existing self-supervised representation learning methods in time series modeling from the perspectives of autoregressive-based forecasting, autoencoder-based reconstruction, and diffusion-based generation.
+It should be noted that autoencoder-based reconstruction task is also viewed as an unsupervised framework.
+In the context of SSL, we mainly use the reconstruction task as a pretext task, and the final goal is to obtain the representations through autoencoder models.
+The illustration of the generative-based SSL for time series is shown in Fig. 3.

 #### Autoregressive-based forecasting

 - Timeseries anomaly detection using temporal hierarchical one-class network, in NeurIPS, 2020. [\[paper\]](https://dl.acm.org/doi/abs/10.5555/3495724.3496816)